 An air conditioner uses electricity to run its fan and also its compressor.
 Sometimes it will seem like an AC is running just fine, and then the compressor comes on, and it shuts everything down.
 It indicates you don’t have enough power.

 Some people solve this problem by running two smaller generators in parallel.
 Doing so requires carrying twice as much weight on board.
-It also means twice the amount of fuel and double the noise.
+It also means twice the amount of fuel and doubles the noise.

 Other Considerations When Selecting an RV Generator Size